TechShroom/TechShroom.github.io/_posts/2014-3-19-problems-with-forgegradle.markdown

 Tips (check back for updates):

- - If you want source, run <code>gradle setupDecompWorkspace</code>, go to <code>~/.gradle/caches/minecraft/net/minecraftforge/forge/&lt;version&gt;/</code> and extract the contents of the <code>forgeSrc-&lt;version&gt;-source.jar</code> to a folder in your Forge project folder.
-Then just add the extracted files as source, and you're good to go!
+ - ~~If you want source, run <code>gradle setupDecompWorkspace</code>, go to <code>~/.gradle/caches/minecraft/net/minecraftforge/forge/&lt;version&gt;/</code> and extract the contents of the <code>forgeSrc-&lt;version&gt;-source.jar</code> to a folder in your Forge project folder.
+Then just add the extracted files as source, and you're good to go!~~ Largely obsolete, it works well now.

 Links: